-CORRECTION (Oct.
-27, 2023): This report has been corrected throughout to reflect new information, received in August 2023, that reduced the number of student statehouse reporters in Nebraska from 40 to three.
-While many figures in the report were changed in the process, including in graphics and tables, the new information does not affect the substantive conclusions of the study.
-For questions, please email info@pewresearch.org.
+NOTE: Pew Research Center is in the process of correcting this study to reflect new information, received in August 2023, about the number of student statehouse reporters in Nebraska.
+The new information does not affect the substantive conclusions of the study.